allanvc/mRpostman/README.md

 #### Outlook - Office 365

 There is no need to execute any external configuration.
-Please, notice that the `url` parameter in `configure_imap()` should be set as `url = "imaps://outlook.office365.com"`, and the `username` should be set as `user@yourcompany.com`.
+Please, note that the `url` parameter in `configure_imap()` should be set as `url = "imaps://outlook.office365.com"`, and the `username` should be set as `user@yourcompany.com`.

 #### Hotmail

 There is no need to execute any external configuration.
-Please, notice that the `url` parameter in `configure_imap()` should be set as `url = "imaps://imap-mail.outlook.com"`, and the `username` should be set as `user@hotmail.com`.
+Please, note that the `url` parameter in `configure_imap()` should be set as `url = "imaps://imap-mail.outlook.com"`, and the `username` should be set as `user@hotmail.com`.